AvandarLabs/avandar-talks/README.md

 1. Clone this repository
 2. `cd` into the talk you want to view
 3. Run `yarn dev` to view the slides in your browser.

+## Copyright

+All content and slides are copyright of Avandar Labs.
+Sharing the repository URL publicly is permitted and so is cloning the repository for personal browsing and reference.
+Any redistribution of the contents and slides in this repository is prohibited.
+See [LICENSE.txt](LICENSE.txt) for more details.